-The 21 SG digit code is:
+The 21 SG digit codes are:

-Eskom is responsible for the river crossing where the international border has moved as a result of the river dynamics and the study area extends to the riparian zone on the Namibian side of the river.
-The distance of the proposed powerline from the substation to the South African side of the Orange River is about 800m while the total length of the powerline to the border of the riparian vegetation on the Namibian site is approximately 1 700m.
+Eskom is responsible for the construction of the power line crossing the river because the international border has moved as a result of the river dynamics.
+The study area therefore extends to the riparian zone on the Namibian side of the river.
+The distance of the proposed powerline from the substation to the South African side of the Orange River is approximately 800m while the total length of the powerline to the border of the riparian vegetation on the Namibian site is approximately 2km.